40 Scotland Facts and Trivia Questions

 Glasgow Facts for Kids

-While Edinburgh is one of the largest cities in Scotland and the capital, the largest city is actually Glasgow and is often overlooked when you visit Scotland.
-Here are some interesting facts about Glasgow for you.
+While Edinburgh is one of the largest cities in Scotland and the capital, the largest city is Glasgow and is often overlooked when you visit Scotland.

 Glasgow’s population is about 600,00.

-When it was founded in the 16th century, it was a trading port and from there it became one of the most important shipbuilding cities in the world.
+When it was founded in the 16th century, it was a trading port, and from there, it became one of the most important shipbuilding cities in the world.

 One of its most famous people is Charles Rennie Macintosh.
-He was a very important artist.

 Glaswegians, which are what people from Glasgow are called, are some of the funniest people you will ever meet.